OM3G424747/Pygame_Space_Shooter/README.md

-# Pygame Game Development Test Project
+# Pygame Game Projecte

+## IMPORTANT!
+Kindly note this project is currently being refactored.
+The code won't run in it's current state and need various optimisations and improvements.
+Assets are also being replaced with original assets.

 ## Early test project

-The purpose of this project was to learn python 3 while developing a basic 2D game.
+The original purpose of this project was to learn python 3 while developing a basic 2D game.
-Since then I've learned a lot more about game development and programming This project is currently being refactored to adhere to PEP8.
+Since then I've learned a lot more about game development and programming This project is currently being refactored to adhere to PEP8 and include performance optimizations.

-Current focus points:

-1) - Refactor code to use only snake case
-2) - Refine code to adhere to PEP8
-3) - Remove all magic numbers from code
-4) - Update game logic to improve performance

 ## Current state of the game

 This game is still a work in progress and currently only has 1 enemy and 1 level to play.
-Features currently planned for future versions include
+Features currently planned for future versions include after the refactor include:

 1) - Adding mouse input (as seen on my hangman game project)
 2) - Adding scaling for different screen sizes